 European History, Middle Eastern History, Urban History

 Joseph Ben Prestel is Assistant Professor (wissenschaftlicher Mitarbeiter) of History at Freie Universität Berlin.
 He received his PhD in modern history from FU Berlin in April 2015.
 Before joining FU’s history department, he held a position as pre-doctoral researcher at the Center for the History of Emotions within Berlin’s Max Planck Institute for Human Development.
+During the academic year 2018-19, he is a Fung Global Fellow at Princeton University.

 Winter Semester 2016/17